News & Updates

 About the Hospice of East Texas

-Hospice of East Texas is a non-profit organization that was chartered in 1982.
-Hospice services for those facing life-limiting illnesses are offered no matter where someone calls home.
+The Hospice of East Texas is a non-profit organization that was chartered in 1982.
+Hospice services for those facing life-limiting illnesses are offered no matter where someone calls home across 23 counties in East Texas.
 The Hospice of East Texas seeks to enhance the quality of life for individuals and families dealing with life-limiting illnesses and to assist bereaved family members by providing compassionate, comprehensive, coordinated care and support.

 Media Contact Information: